| | How to set up an employee and company-paid insurance benefit? |

 - Change the Formula ID to Medic2 C.

-- Change the Name to Medical2 Company [2 digit year].
+- Change the Name to Medical2 Company [2-digit year].

-- If the Formula box, change the amount listed after ANSWER=- Note: Be care full not delete the dash after the equal sign.
+- If the Formula box, change the amount listed after ANSWER=-.

 - Click Save, then Close.

-- Go to Maintain, Employee/Sales Reps.
+- Go to Maintain Employee/Sales Reps.

 - Select the appropriate Employee ID.